fastrgv/RufasCube/README.md

 ## Running rufascube:
 -------------------------------------------
-Unzip the archive and you will see a new directory appear with a name like "bundle_<date>", that you should rename to something like "cube_install_directory".
+Unzip the archive and you will see a new directory appear with a name like "bundle_(date)", that you should rename to something like "cube_install_directory".

 Linux users should then cd to cube_install_directory, then type "rufascube_gnu" to start the game.
+You may also double click the icon for rufascube_gnu in file manager.

-Mac users please note:  this game is initiated by opening a terminal, navigating to the cube_install_directory, and typing "rufascube_osx" on the command line.
+Mac users note that this game may be initiated in two ways also.
+First, by opening a terminal, navigating to the cube_install_directory, and typing "rufascube_osx" on the command line.
+Second by navigating to the installation directory in Finder and clicking the "rufascube.app" icon named "RufasCube".
 Note also that a 2-finger-swipe simulates the mouse wheel on a MacBook.

 The cube_install_directory should contain a subdirectory named "data".
 It contains shaders and sound data.